Elvis Presley In Richmond, Virginia

 • Richmond snippets used in the film (red jumpsuit): “Love Me Tender” and “Until It’s Time For You To Go”

-• RCA Records recorded the audio for this entire concert as a multitrack for the same project, but it has not yet been officially released
+• RCA Records recorded the audio for this entire concert as a multitrack for the same project.
+It was officially released as part of the Elvis On Tour set in 2022 (digital) and 2023 (physical).

 Tuesday,